enketo/enketo-core/README.md

 ###Notes for CSS Developers
-The idea is for the core to be extended with different themes.
-Feel free to discuss whether your contribution should be a part of the core or be turned into a theme.
+The core to be extended with different themes.
+See the default and the formhub themes included in /src/sass.
+Feel free to discuss whether your contribution should be a part of the core, the default them or be turned into a new theme.